microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Creating-Your-Own-DataSource.md

 ## DataSourceAttribute

-We need some way for our `CustomDataSource`s to denote that they accept our `WebServiceDataSource`.
+We need some way for our `ProcessingSource`s to denote that they accept our `WebServiceDataSource`.
 So we will create a new `WebServiceDataSourceAttribute`:

 ````cs